Automattic/vip-go-ci/README.md

 > ./vip-go-ci.php --repo-options=true --repo-options-allowed="phpcs-severity,post-generic-pr-support-comments"

 Also supported is the `phpcs-sniffs-exclude` option.
 This is an array parameter and if it is specified in the options file, the items specified will be appended to the options specified on the command line.
+To configure this option, one can specify something like this in the repository options file:

+> {"phpcs-sniffs-exclude":["WordPressVIPMinimum.JS.InnerHTML", "WordPress.WP.CronInterval"]}

+Please note that should any of the PHPCS sniffs specified be invalid, a warning will be posted on any Pull-Request scanned.
+The warning will be removed during next scan and not posted again if the issue is fixed.

-Should the configuration file not be found, the configuration value not be valid, or altering of the option is not allowed, the option will not be altered on run-time.
+Should the configuration file not be found, any configuration value not be valid, or altering of the particular option is not allowed, the option will not be altered on run-time.
 Note that not all options need to be set in the configuration file, only those desired.
 The file is expected to be a parsable, valid JSON.

 This feature might be extended to other options in the future.